 5. You constantly work to be a better dad.

-What are some other ways you are working towards being an awesome dad?
+Sound off: What are some other ways you are working toward being an awesome dad?